Find Affordable College Courses

 Amarillo, TX

-Amarillo College did quite well in this year’s ranking of the best schools for psychology students.
-It came in at #9 on the list.
-Located in the midsize city of Amarillo, Amarillo College is a public school with a medium-sized student population.
+Amarillo College ranked #9 on this year’s Most Popular Online Psychology Schools in the Southwest Region list.
+Located in the city of Amarillo, Amarillo College is a public college with a medium-sized student population.

 The average amount in student loans that psychology majors at Amarillo College take out is $16,858.